List of Squid Game characters: Cho Sang-woo

 During the Squid Game, Sang-woo helped Gi-hun and others in their alliance, particularly befriending Ali Abdul.
 However, to ensure his own survival, he became frequently more ruthless and inconsiderate as the game progressed.
 Sang-woo resorted to manipulation to win the Marbles game, betraying Ali and leaving him to die.
 He later murdered Player 017 in the Glass Stepping Stones game.
 After killing Kang Sae-byeok to prevent her and Gi-hun from ending the game, Sang-woo is one of two players to make it into the final round of the competition, along with Gi-hun.
 The two face off in the eponymous Squid game, in which, after an intense battle between the two, Gi-hun won after Sang-woo was too weak to continue.
 Before claiming his victory, Gi-hun attempts to end the game by invoking clause 3 of the consent form, hoping to end the game and save his friend's life.
-However, Sang-woo commits suicide by stabbing himself in the neck, allowing Gi-hun to win the game.
+Aware that ending the game will result in forfeiture of the prize money and leave no money for his mother, Sang-woo commits suicide by stabbing himself in the neck, allowing Gi-hun to win the game.
 As a final request before his death, Sang-woo asks Gi-hun to use some of the prize winnings to help his mother.
 Sang-woo's request to Gi-hun is fulfilled after he gives a large portion of his winnings to Sang-woo's mother, and also puts Kang Cheol (Sae-byeok's younger brother) in her care, offering both of them a better life.
+In Season 2, it is revealed that his mother named the fish shop after him, called "Sang Woo's Fish Store".

 Park received international fame for his role as Sang-woo, and was able to gain over 800,000 Instagram followers in a single day due to the success of the series.